justin-napolitano/cost-of-living-projections/index.md

   - python
   - simulation
   - data-analysis
-seoPrimaryKeyword: monte carlo simulation
+seoPrimaryKeyword: cost of living projections
 seoSecondaryKeywords:
-  - cost of living projections
+  - monte carlo simulations
-  - carbon shipping cost
+  - shipping carbon costs
-  - probabilistic modeling
+  - financial modeling
+  - data-driven decisions
+  - python data analysis
 seoOptimized: true
 topicFamily: datascience
 topicFamilyConfidence: 1
 topicFamilyNotes: >-
   The post is a technical and data-driven project involving Monte Carlo simulations, data analysis, and probabilistic modeling related to cost of living and CO2 shipping projections.
 It matches perfectly the description and example slugs of the 'datascience' family.
+kind: project
+id: github-cost-of-living-projections
 ---

 # Technical Overview of cost-of-living-projections